Santa Margarita to Taft

 You can easily ride to the Painted Rock Trailhead parking and then walk a short distance to the rock.
 Note that Painted Rock is a protected area and regularly closed to the public between March 1 and the end of May except for guided tours.

 Painted Rock, Carrizo Plain National Monument, Photo by John Wiley

 The valley is footnoted by the vast 3000-acre alkaline Soda Lake to the north of Painted Rock.
 The white alkaline salt glows white in summer.
-Runoff from the surrounding hills flows into this natural depression with no outlet.
+Runoff from the surrounding hills flows into this natural depression with no natural outlet.
 Soda Lake, comprised of white deposits of sulfates and carbonates, is the largest remaining natural alkali wetland in southern California and the only closed basin within the coastal mountains.
 Spring rains produce a lake, the water in turn evaporates and leaves the minerals behind.
 A stream once drained the valley, but movement of the San Andreas Fault closed off any natural outlet.
 The alkaline soda crust is now 8 inches thick and resembles baking power.

 There are two primitive campgrounds along Soda Lake Rd.
-Selby Ranch Cow Camp Campground is located 20 miles south of Hwy 58, due south of Soda Lake but five miles off Soda Lake Rd via Selby Rd.
-There is also KCL Campground in the mid-portion of Soda Lake Rd (26 miles south of Hwy 58) with eight spots.
+Selby Ranch Cow Camp Campground is located 20 miles south of Highway 58, due south of Soda Lake but five miles off Soda Lake Rd via Selby Rd.
+There is also KCL Campground in the mid-portion of Soda Lake Rd (26 miles south of Highway 58) with eight spots.
 KCL has stunning vistas of the California Valley especially in spring when the surrounding hills are adorned in a blanket of green but punctuated with splotches of bright yellow.
 Note both campgrounds are primitive, and only Selby on the north end offers non-potable water to the campsites.

 Pic sequence of the southern 5 paved miles of Soda Lake Rd